prathameshtd/prathameshtd.github.io/_pages/about.md

 social: true
 ---

-I am a master's student in Computer Science at NYU Tandon School of Engineering.
+I am a master's student in Computer Science at NYU Tandon School of Engineering and part of the [Algorithms and Foundations Group](https://csefoundations.engineering.nyu.edu/).
 My interests lie in the fields of theoretical machine learning and optimization.
 I am also interested in creating new and efficient learning algorithms for large datasets.
 I am fortunate to be advised by [Dr. Christopher Musco](https://www.chrismusco.com/).

 Before coming to NYU, I worked as a software engineer at HSBC, Pune.
 I completed my bachelor's in Computer Engineering from PICT, Pune.